puppetlabs/puppet-data-service/golang/README.md

 go build
 ```

-This will result in a binary called `pds_cli` which you can run, it it self-documenting.
+This will result in a binary called `pds_cli` which you can run.
+If you run it with `--help`, it will explain how to use it.

-*NOTE* the cli is very much WIP.
+To have a mock server to test the cli against, you can use `prism` - see [the API README](../docs/README.md) on instructions on how to use it.

 Alternatively, you can run the cli by doing: